thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/tutorials/integration-with-telegram-bot.md

 ## Configure Rule Chains

-In this tutorial, we used Rule Chains from [create & clear alarms](/docs/iot-gateway/create-clear-alarms) tutorial.
+In this tutorial, we used Rule Chains from [create & clear alarms](/docs/user-guide/rule-engine-2-0/tutorials/create-clear-alarms/) tutorial.
 We modified Rule Chain **Create & Clear Alarms** by adding nodes that was described above in the section [Message flow](#message-flow)<br>
- and renamed this rule chain to: **Create/Clear Alarms & send notifications to Telgram**.
+ and renamed this rule chain to: **Create/Clear Alarms & send notifications to Telegram**.

 <br/>The following screenshots show how the above Rule Chains should look like:

-  - **Create/Clear Alarms & send notifications to Telgram:**
+  - **Create/Clear Alarms & send notifications to Telegram:**

 ![image](/images/gateway/telegram-bot/send-to-telegram-chain.png)